Is the Blue Mountains Worth Visiting? Why Small Group Tours Are Totally Worth It

 Here are answers to common questions about whether the Blue Mountains are worth visiting and why small group tours make the experience even better.

-• What makes the Blue Mountains so special?
+• What makes small group Blue Mountains tours better than large tours?

-• Is it better to do a DIY Blue Mountains trip or join a tour?
+• Is it better to visit the Blue Mountains independently or with a tour?

-• How long do you need to visit the Blue Mountains?
+• When is the best time to visit the Blue Mountains?

 Ready to experience the Blue Mountains at their best?